 Gartner sees enterprises struggling with Bimodal Governance.
 The concept of bimodal IT does point to a need for differentiated project management.
-On the staffing side, I could see bimodal project management bring out a more operational/departmental level need for system administrative, and more project management skills to help keep mode 1 systems purring.
+On the staffing side, I could see bimodal project management bring out a more operational/departmental level need for system administration, and more project management skills to help keep mode 1 systems purring.

 Back to my point about moving applications to the cloud: Mode 1 project governance will be weighted toward managing vendors and tracking service level agreements (SLAs) to make sure that the cloud vendor is providing services as per the services contract.
 There might be an added layer of project management complexity if you are dealing with a services engagement along with that cloud application.